CerebralSeed/Hybrid-3D-UNet/README.md

 # Hybrid-3D-UNet
 #### Model for Hybrid 3D UNet
+Welcome to the Github for Hybrid 3d UNet for PyTorch!
+This makes some modifications to the UNet to allow for

 ### Article:
 https://jjohnson-777.medium.com/fixing-stable-diffusions-achilles-heel-43da2563647e

 ### Usage:
-1. First install Hybrid 3d Unet for PyTorch Git Repo with:
+1. First install Hybrid 3d UNet for PyTorch Git Repo with:

 ```
 pip install git+https://github.com/CerebralSeed/Hybrid-3D-UNet.git#egg=hybrid3dunet